Boston University Data & Information Overview

-How Much Money Do Boston U Graduates Make?students who graduate with a bachelor's degree from Boston U make about $65,300 a year during their first few years of employment after graduation.
-That's great news for Boston U students since it is 64% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Boston U Graduates Make?bachelor's degree recipients from Boston U make around $75,642 per year during the early years of their employment.
+That's great news for Boston U students since it is 78% more than the average college graduate's salary of $42,485 per year.

 Location of Boston University

 Contact details for Boston U are given below.

 Boston University Majorsstudents from 125 majors graduated from Boston University.
 Of these students, 4,792 received undergraduate degrees and 6,310 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.